hardang/video_automation/README.md

-# video automation by Olav Hardang
+# Video Automation by Olav Hardang

 A fully automated playout system for television based on CasparCG for video playout and CG.

 A fully automted playout system witht the following functinality: